 Our Dreaming: animating country takes place throughout the library until 9 June, with three exhibition spaces to explore.

 SLQ Gallery has been transformed into a neon wonderland showcasing 18 animations from The Dreaming series by Aboriginal Nations Australia (ANA).
 The award-winning animation series is used widely as a teaching resource in Australian educational curricula.
-This is the first time the series has been featured in an exhibition in Australia.

 Philip Bacon Heritage Gallery has been transformed into an animation studio, offering a behind the scenes glimpse of how animation artwork is created and providing an opportunity for visitors to try their hand at stop-motion and traditional two-dimensional animation.